 Local Folk Cafe

-A classic Kensington oasis: all cute timber, leafy trees and that sunlight you only get in the north-west (we think they ship it in from somewhere).
-Local Folk is a prime brekky spot, and it’s unusual for gnocchi to feature on a breakfast menu.
+A classic Kensington oasis; all cute timber, leafy trees and that sunlight you only get in the northwest.
+Local Folk is a brekky hotspot and it’s unusual to see gnocchi featured on a breakfast menu.
 This one’s an exception: a hearty mix of potato gnocchi, bacon, cherry tomatoes and mushroom, all topped off with pickled onion, a fried egg and shaved pecorino.
 Sounds weird, but we promise it works.
 The egg splits and coats the gnocchi, creating some sort of alchemical fusion that may be new to science.
 We’re giving it the prize for the best brekky-gnocchi in Melbourne.

 Eat’aliano By Pino

 You know the Italian’s gonna be good when you’ve got these guys at the helm.
-Thirty Eight Chairs is all about the modern Italian food with the old-school Italian service.
-Start the night out with a little cicchetti (maybe some saffron and pea Arancini or Insalata Caprese with fresh basil) then move on the main event: the gnocchi.
-It’s called the Chicche alla Sorrentina, oven baked gnocchi with ruby red Vesuvio tomatoes, buffalo mozzarella, basil and tonnes of garlic.
-Cheesy, potato-y goodness.
+Thirty-Eight Chairs is all about modern Italian food with the old-school Italian service.
+Start the night out with a little Cicchetti and then move on to the main event: gnocchi.
+Served with baby veal ragu with a white wine salsa it's beautifully presented and one of the best gnocchis in Melbourne.